HKAN: Hierarchical Kolmogorov-Arnold Network without Backpropagation: Hierarchical KAN

-HKAN is an advanced NN architecture inspired by the Kolmogorov-Arnold representation theorem.
+HKAN is an advanced NN architecture inspired by KART.
 While it shares similarities with the KAN architecture, HKAN introduces unique components and a distinct training process.
 The architecture of HKAN is shown in Fig. \ref{fig1}.